By following some of these tips for Everest Base Camp trek, you can be more confident and that will help you collect long-lasting trekking memories.

 - Watch for signs of altitude sickness, including symptoms such as headaches, dizziness, sleeplessness, loss of appetite, and breathlessness.

 - For a seamless journey, book with a trusted travel agency for your trek.
-A trekking company can arrange everything for you, including airport transfers, accommodation, and porters and/or guides and their insurance.
+A trekking company can arrange everything for you, including airport transfers, accommodation and guide and/or porters and their insurance.

 - If altitude is giving you a headache that keeps getting worse, inform your guide.
 In such a case, it is better to stop ascending or descend from where you are.